gventuraf/gventuraf.github.io/_posts/2025-08-30-cpp-coroutines.markdown

 - `await_ready`: this method is called when the execution flow hits the `co_await` instruction.
-If it returns `true`, the coroutine will not pause - i.e it will consider that the value it was awaiting for is already ready to be consume.
+If it returns `true`, the coroutine will not pause - i.e it will consider that the value it was awaiting for is already ready to be consumed.
 If it returns `false', it will pause and give up the flow control.
 (we will come back to this, don't worry 😉)
 - `await_resume`: this method is called when the coroutine wants to fetch the value it is _awaiting_ for.
 After it consumes the value, it keeps on executing.